dahliaOS/documentation/markdown/articles/developer/flutter-fuchsia.md

 ## Running a Flutter App on Fuchsia with FImage
 This guide assumes you have already configured FImage for Flutter development.
 If you have not, see [Setting up FImage for Application Development >](fimage-setup)

-Note: Due to this blocking issue - [Fuchsia Issue 77566](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=77566) - this guide does not work.
-We will keep this document updated as the situation develops.
+~~Note: Due to this blocking issue - [Fuchsia Issue 77566](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=77566) - this guide does not work.
+We will keep this document updated as the situation develops.~~

+Flutter should work fine with most apps.
+If your application uses 3rd-party packages that don't support Fuchsia, it might not work.

 ### Step 1 - Configure FImage Environment Variables
 Before you can deploy your Flutter app, you must register FImage's SSH configuration with the Flutter tool.